-No matter where you go for the snow, be it Canada, New Zealand, Japan, USA or France, there will be days where the weather is good, however it can be hard to predict when the weather will turn bad.
-A change in conditions, including fog, high winds and heavy snowfall, can happen rapidly and visibility will drop to almost nil, putting you in a dangerous situation.
+No matter where you go for the snow, be it North America, New Zealand, Japan or Europe, there will be days where the weather is good, however, it can be hard to predict when it will turn bad.
+A change in conditions, including fog, high winds and heavy snowfall, can happen rapidly and visibility can drop to almost nil, putting you in a potentially dangerous situation.

 During the day, your snow gear might become wet, and wet gear will freeze quickly, so it's important to get down the mountain before you get caught out.

-The action doesn't stop once the sun goes down at ski resorts.
-Aside from night riding, many ski resorts have a vibrant nightlife with live music, bars open til all hours, cheap drinks, and cosy pubs.
+At ski resorts, the action doesn't stop once the sun goes down.
+Aside from night skiing and riding, many ski resorts have a vibrant nightlife with live music, late-night bars and cheap drinks.
 Here are some tips so you can stay safe:

-Driving in winter is hazardous, so it's important to be prepared before driving in icy conditions.
+Driving in winter is hazardous, so it's important to be prepared for driving in icy conditions.
 Visibility can be limited and the road surfaces can become very slippery.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.